Dobby233Liu/instructer/README.md

 # Dependencies

 This tool requires Python 3.x.
-The `main` module needs to run interactively.
+The `main` module has to be run interactively.

 This tool uses a custom version of `unrpyc` which supports Python 3.